BHX2/BottlenoseDB/README.md

 #Bottlenose
-**Bottlenose** is a command-line program written in Python that allows a user to store semantic knowledge representations as a graph network.
-It uses a simple scripting language for data entry called **Cogscript** that helps the program understand more complex patterns that utilize non-uniform terminology.
+**Bottlenose** is a command-line program written in Python that lets a user to store semantic knowledge representations as a graph network.
+It uses a simple scripting language for data entry called **Cogscript** that helps the program understand more complex patterns that utilize heterogenous terminology.
 The most basic operations are as follows:

 ###Synonyms
 Use `=` to indicate synonymous words or phrases.
 Multiple synonyms can be defined at once if seperated by commas.
 All phrases should be written in *camelCase* such that spaces are removed between words, the first word is in all lower case, and all subsequent words are capitalized; capitilazation of proper nouns and abbreviations can be preserved.
 Examples: *houseCat*, *Garfield*, *LOLCat*.
 When possible the singular form of noun phrases should be used.
 Also, all punctuation including single-quotes should be omitted.